Case study | Dunlop Systems and Components

 “I think it’s opened up the mindset.
 We never say ‘no we can’t do it’, it’s now ‘yes we can.’”

 PRODUCTION ENGINEERING MANAGER, DUNLOP SYSTEMS

 Mark attended a seminar about 3D printing where he heard about an industrial-grade 3D printer capable of printing in carbon fiber.
 He realized he could use it for tooling, as the material was strong enough to withstand corrosive environments.
-A top level review of the opportunities outlined during the Markforged seminar took place and as a result Dunlop Systems completed the purchase of a 3D printer.
-Since commissioning the 3D printer, the team has found several applications for it use, from prototype parts for electric cars to gauges and moulds.
+A top-level review of the opportunities outlined during the Markforged seminar took place and as a result, Dunlop Systems completed the purchase of a 3D printer.
+Since commissioning the 3D printer, the team has found several applications for its use, from prototype parts for electric cars to gauges and moulds.
 Onyx and continuous carbon fiber have been a perfect fit for the company, providing strong, lightweight parts that can be easily printed on the team’s Markforged desktop printer.
 “We’re now in the process of replacing, where possible, all our tooling with Onyx,” says Mark.
 Usually, the department spends around £20,000 on tooling alone.
 This year, they’re only spending £11,000, thanks to additive manufacturing.